BNN-UPC/ignnition/docs_rst/what_is_a_gnn.rst

 Additional material
 -------------------

-Some user may find the previous explanation too general as, for simplicity, we focus only on the most general scenario.
+Some users may find the previous explanation too general as, for simplicity, we focus only on the most general scenario.
 For this reason, we provide some additional material to learn about *GNNs* in more depth.

 Related papers
 ~~~~~~~~~~~~~~

-Due to the recent plethora of *GNNs*, numerous papers have been writen
+Due to the recent plethora of *GNNs*, numerous papers have been written
 on this topic.
 We however chose two of them which we believe are very
 relevant to get started on *GNNs*.